superbagel9079/G16Arch/guides/arch-rog-zephyrus-g16-installation.md

 ```

 >[!note]
->The `--persistent` flag stores the mapping in `/etc/crypttab.initramfs`, ensuring consistent device mapper names across reboots when handled by dracut.
+>The `--persistent` flag only makes the device mapper entry survive udev changes during the same session.
+It has nothing to do with dracut or persistent configuration files.

 ### Configure LUKS2 for VM Partition (Optional)